History and Background of Layered Architecture

 Global Exception Handling

-Using @ControllerAdvice and @ExceptionHandler allows handling exceptions occurring globally in the application in one place, maintaining consistent error response formats.
-Business exceptions are defined as custom exception classes extending RuntimeException, mapping HTTP status codes and error messages to deliver meaningful error information to clients.
+Using @ControllerAdvice and @ExceptionHandler makes it possible to handle application-wide exceptions in one place and keep error response formats consistent.
+Business exceptions are defined as custom exception classes that extend RuntimeException, mapping HTTP status codes and error messages to provide meaningful error information to clients.

 @RestControllerAdvice